Florida Asset Protection & Estate Planning Blog

 11. WHO HAS PREFERENCE TO BE PERSONAL REPRESENTATIVE?

-• If the decedent left a valid will, the designated personal representative nominated in the will has preference to serve.
+• If the decedent left a valid last will, the designated personal representative nominated in the last will has preference to serve as the personal representative of the Florida probate estate.

-• If the decedent did not leave a valid will, the surviving spouse has preference, with second preference to the person selected by a majority in interest of the heirs.
+• If the decedent did not leave a valid last will, the surviving spouse has preference to be the personal representative of the Florida probate estate, with second preference to the person selected by a majority in interest of the heirs of the intestate estate.
+(Back to the Top of Florida Probate FAQs)

-12. WHY DOES THE PERSONAL REPRESENTATIVE NEED AN ATTORNEY?
+12. WHY DOES THE PERSONAL REPRESENTATIVE NEED A FLORIDA PROBATE ATTORNEY?

-In almost all instances the personal representative must be represented by a
+In almost all instances the personal representative of a Florida probate estate must be represented by a

-A provision in a will mandating that a particular probate attorney or firm be employed as the probate attorney for the personal representative is not binding on the personal representative.
+A provision in a last will and testament mandating that a particular Florida probate attorney, lawyer, or law firm be employed as the Florida probate attorney for the personal representative is not binding on the personal representative of the Florida probate estate.
+(Back to the Top of Florida Probate FAQs)

 Prior to commencement of

-The personal representative is required to use diligent efforts to give actual notice of the probate proceeding to "known or reasonably ascertainable" creditors, to afford them an opportunity to file claims.
-A valid claimant is not viewed as an adversary of the personal representative but rather must be treated fairly as a person interested in the probate estate until the claim has been satisfied or otherwise disposed of.
+The personal representative of the probate estate is required to use diligent efforts to give actual notice of the Florida probate proceeding to "known or reasonably ascertainable" creditors, to afford them an opportunity to file claims against the probate estate.
+A valid claimant is not viewed as an adversary of the personal representative but rather must be treated fairly as a person interested in the Florida probate estate until the claim has been satisfied or otherwise disposed of.
+(Back to the Top of Florida Probate FAQs)

 For federal income tax purposes, death triggers two things.
 It ends the decedent's last tax year for purposes of filing a federal income tax return, and it establishes a new tax entity, the "estate."

-The personal representative may be required to file the following returns, depending on income of the decedent, income of the probate estate and size of the probate estate:
+The personal representative of the Florida probate estate may be required to file the following returns, depending on income of the decedent, income of the probate estate and size of the probate estate:

 • Final Form 1040 income tax return, reporting income for the decedent's final tax year.